 Other muscles innervated by the ulnar nerve are the flexor digitorum profundus of the ring and small fingers and the following hand muscles:

 When the ulnar nerve is injured, the muscles innervated by the nerve begin to weaken.
 This leads to an imbalance between the strong extrinsic muscles (i.e., extensor digitorum communis) and the weakened intrinsic muscles (i.e., interosseous and lumbricals).
 This imbalance is characterized clinically by metacarpophalangeal (MCP) hyperextension and proximal interphalangeal (PIP) and distal interphalangeal (DIP) flexion.
+After carpal tunnel syndrome, entrapment of the ulnar nerve is the second most common neuropathy of the upper extremity.

 Causes of claw hand can also be due to anything that may lead to ulnar nerve palsy.
 Ulnar nerve palsy can arise from a laceration anywhere along its course.
 Proximal injuries to the medial cord of the brachial plexus may also present with sensory loss distally.
 Ulnar nerve palsies can also be due to cubital tunnel syndrome and ulnar tunnel syndrome.
 These are compression neuropathies at the elbow and wrist.
 Another cause of ulnar nerve palsy may be due to a failure to splint the hand in an intrinsic-plus posture following a crush injury.
 There are a few systemic diseases which may also lead to ulnar nerve palsy.
 These include leprosy, syringomyelia, and Charcot-Marie-Tooth disease.
 However, these systemic diseases usually involve more than one nerve.